5.4 Web Application Firewall for HTTP Workloads

 Key Takeaways

-• Azure Web Application Firewall protects web applications from common web exploits and vulnerabilities.
+• Azure Web Application Firewall protects web apps at layer 7 from common exploits such as SQL injection and cross-site scripting using managed rules plus custom rules.

-• WAF can be applied with Azure Application Gateway for regional protection or Azure Front Door for edge protection.
+• WAF deploys two ways: with Azure Application Gateway for regional protection and with Azure Front Door for globally distributed edge protection.

 Protect Web Applications at the Application Layer